“Running a business is easy”, said no business owner, ever!

 What am I doing right now?
 What is my next step?

-Without worrying about what I had to do later or trying to muster the energy to ‘do it all at once’.
+Without letting my mind run ahead, worrying about what I had to do later or trying to muster the energy to ‘do it all at once’.

-And then I focused all my attention on effort on doing just that.
+And then I focused all my attention on effort on doing just the next right/best task in front of me.

 And it’s exactly the same in business.